 The process of completing the booking of a special function (such as a wedding reception, convention, or seminar) depends on the availability of sleeping rooms for guests.
-The marketing and sales executives may have to check the lists of available rooms three or six months, or even a year in the future to be sure the hotel can accommodate the expected number of guests.
+The marketing and sales executives may have to check the lists of available rooms three, six, or even twelve months in the future to be sure the hotel can accommodate the expected number of guests.
 A database of available rooms is maintained in the property management system by the front office.

 The first guest contact with the marketing and sales department is usually through the hotel's switchboard.
-A competent switchboard operator who is friendly and knowledgeable about hotel operations and personnel makes a good first impression, conveying to the prospective client that the hotel is competent.
-When the guest finally arrives for the function, the first actual contact with the hotel is usually through the front office staff.
+A competent switchboard operator who is friendly and knowledgeable about hotel operations and personnel will make a good first impression, conveying to the prospective client that this hotel is competent.
+When the guest finally arrives for the function, the first contact with the hotel is usually through the front office staff.
 The front office manager who makes the effort to determine which banquet supervisor is in charge and communicates that information to the desk clerk on duty demonstrates to the public that this hotel is dedicated to providing hospitality.

 Messages for the marketing and sales department must be relayed completely, accurately, and quickly.
 The switchboard operator is a vital link in the communication between the prospective client and a salesperson in the marketing and sales department.
-The front office manager should instruct all new front office personnel about the staff in the marketing and sales department and what each person's job entails.
-(This applies to all departments in the hotel, not just marketing and sales, as explained in chapter 12.)
+The front office manager should instruct all new personnel in the front office about the staff in the marketing and sales department and what each person's job entails (this applies to all departments in the hotel, not just marketing and sales, as explained in Chapter 12).
 Front office employees should know how to pronounce the names of all marketing and sales employees.
 To help front office staff become familiar with all these people, managers should show new employees pictures of the department directors and supervisors.

 Requests for service at meetings, seminars, banquets, and the like are often made at the front office.
-The banquet manager, the person responsible for fulfilling the details of service for a banquet or special event, or sales associate, who books the guest's requirements for banquets and other special events, might be busy with another function.
-If a guest needs an extension cord or if an electrical outlet malfunctions, the front desk staff must be ready to meet the guest's needs.
-The front office manager should establish standard operating procedures for the front office employees to contact maintenance, housekeeping, marketing and sales, or the food and beverage department to meet other common requests.
-Knowing how to find a small tool kit, adapters, adhesive materials, extra table covers, or window cleaner will help the guest and save the time involved in tracking down the salesperson in charge.
+The banquet manager, a person who is responsible for fulfilling the details of service for a banquet or special event, or sales associate, a person who books the guest's requirements for banquets and other special events, might be busy with another function.
+If a guest needs an extension cord or an electrical outlet malfunctions, the front desk staff must be ready to meet the guest's needs.
+The front office manager should establish standard operating procedures for the front office employees to contact maintenance, house-keeping, marketing and sales, or the food and beverage department to meet other common requests.
+Knowing how to find a small tool kit, adapters, adhesive materials, extra table covers, or window cleaner will help the guest and will save the time involved in tracking down the salesperson in charge.